By Jacqueline von Ogden on 06/02/17

 As previously discussed in Change Monitoring vs. Control vs. Management: What’s the Difference?, change management is the process of making decisions about your network, which is decided upon by a combination of effective security policy and change monitoring.

-Five years ago, organizations may have been monitoring AD configurations because of best practices, or from a compliance perspective adhering to a government specific regulation.
+Five years ago, organizations may have been monitoring AD configurations because of best practices, or from a compliance perspective adhering to a government-specific regulation.
 In today’s technology climate, monitoring for changes might need to be part of the organization’s security culture.
 Skyport’s latest research states that AD mismanagement can be to blame for 90 percent of enterprise security breaches.

-Challenges with security and compliance maintenance can include designation of administrative user privileges, change management, change reversal, troubleshooting, and comprehending audit information.
+Challenges with security and compliance maintenance can include the designation of administrative user privileges, change management, change reversal, troubleshooting, and comprehending audit information.
 Securing Active Directory isn't easy.

 However, we need to go back to the beginning: The large-scale problem with Active Directory is knowing who has privileges, and when or how to restrict those privileges.

-Monitoring for Active Directory configurations for changes is critical.
+Monitoring Active Directory configurations for changes is critical.
 If you don't, the costs can be significant.
 Within the retail industry alone, Laura Minning notes the current cost per record breached is $172.
 For $172 per record, can your organization afford the risk?

 CimTrak for Active Directory helps organizations monitor their directory services for deviations, with sensitivity to common issues that often go undetected in large environments.
 With human-readable logs, built-in intelligence, and accountability, CimTrak is designed for awareness.
 For more information, click here.